 A positive culture promotes openness and honesty, makes accountability and responsibility clear and encourages debate on important issues.
 It is also more likely that the organisation will retain high caliber employees who want to work and participate in the activities of the City.
-An organisation seeking excellence in governance should have the following elements: The City's culture should consist of the following elements in pursuit of excellence in governance:
+The City's culture should consist of the following elements in pursuit of excellence in governance: